NyoxaneChavele/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 - Accounting for varying launch and landing heights.

 ## 8. Conclusion
 Projectile range depends on launch angle, velocity, and gravitational acceleration.
 The ideal maximum range occurs at 45°, but real-world conditions modify this.
-Computational simulations enhance understanding, and further research can incorporate more realistic factors.
+Computational simulations enhance understanding, and further research can incorporate more realistic factors